Somers Town, Camden

 Leroux’s scheme was not as profitable as he had hoped because war and recession forced down the value of property, and the neighbourhood soon acquired ‘shabby genteel’ status.
 Refugees from the French Revolution bought some of the houses.

-In 1830 Somers Town saw the first ever Metropolitan Police fatality when PC Joseph Grantham was kicked to death while trying to break up a street fight.
+In 1830 Somers Town witnessed the first ever Metropolitan Police fatality when PC Joseph Grantham was kicked to death while trying to break up a street fight.

 The construction of the great railway termini in the mid-19th century brought thousands of labourers, while many residents were displaced by the clearance of four acres for St Pancras station and the subsequent establishment of a goods depot in 1875.
 Some were resettled in homes built for them by the Midland Railway.

-Most of the streets behind the library are now filled with late 20th century council housing.
-The residential mix is multi-ethnic, with an especially strong Bangladeshi presence – contrary to the monochrome impression given in Shane Meadows’s Eurostar-funded film Somers Town (2008 ).
+To the north and west of the Crick Institute most of Somers Town’s streets are filled with municipally built blocks of flats.
+The residential mix is multi-ethnic, with an especially strong Bangladeshi presence – contrary to the monochrome impression given in Shane Meadows’s Eurostar-funded film Somers Town (2008).

 Postal district: NW1